 Blogging is a crazy world.
-We are still clueless on how did we dabble in this world.
-A lot has happened — fam trips, loads of collaboration, digital marketing campaigns, growth in traffic, winning contests and loads of exciting opportunities.
+We are still clueless about how did we dabble in this world.
+A lot has happened — fam trips, loads of collaboration, digital marketing campaigns, growth in traffic, winning contests, and loads of exciting opportunities.

 The blogging journey so far has been a roller coaster ride.
 At times it has been too demanding but we have been in love with this journey so far and are extremely grateful for all the opportunities.

 Be it flying business class with British Airways to afternoon tea at Landmark London, from a stay in a luxury suite of Oberoi Cecil Shimla to fully sponsored trips to Malaysia, twice.
 There have many other amazing collaborations that have happened with the best of brands.

 Don’t get us wrong, this post is not about self-promotion and/or exaggeration.
 This post is all about the mistakes that we have made along the way and the learning over the years from these mistakes.

 We get way too many emails every day asking how do we manage to travel so much, blogging tips, how to get freebies and many other queries.
 So, we thought we will do a travel blogging series sharing our experience, mistakes, tips, and tricks so that it does help others.